2019 CSA Registration Will open January 15

 Cost - $600 for 20 weeks.

-We accept a $300 deposit due upon registration.
-The reminder is due within 30 days following.
-CSA payments are nonrefundable.
+We accept a $300 deposit due upon registration or by February 15, 2019.
+The reminder is due within 30 days following, or by April 15,2019 at the latest.
+CSA payments are nonrefundable (please review the CSA agreement below for details).

 We will send you a confirmation email within 3 business days of submitting your registration.